App version: 0.1.0

 Student Loan Refinancing

 Student loan refinancing may reduce your medical school loan repayment costs if you qualify for a lower interest rate.
 You may pay more interest over the life of the loan if you refinance with an extended term.Refinancing federal student loans can allow borrowers to replace their existing federal loans with the terms and conditions of a private loan agreement.
 To refinance your student loans, you may submit a student debt refinancing application with a private lender and see whether you qualify.Private lenders can set their own underwriting standards, but some may require applicants to have steady income and good credit.
 For subprime borrowers, it might be difficult to refinance student loans with bad credit.There are certain advantages and risks of student loan refinancing.
-Reviewing the pros and cons can help you decide whether refinancing is right for you.One of the advantages of refinancing student loans is it may provide you with a lower interest rate.
-One of the big disadvantages of refinancing student loans with a private lender, however, is you’ll be forfeiting federal benefits, including income-driven repayment plans and federal student loan debt forgiveness programs like PSLF.Borrowers can make more than the minimum payment when paying off a student loan.
+Reviewing the pros and cons can help you decide whether refinancing is right for you.One of the big disadvantages of refinancing student loans with a private lender, however, is you’ll be forfeiting federal benefits, including income-driven repayment plans and federal student loan debt forgiveness programs like PSLF.Borrowers can make more than the minimum payment when paying off a student loan.
 Other tips or ideas for repaying student loans include using tax refunds or extra money toward repaying your student debt.

 Refinance Your Medical School Loans With Lantern